-As of March 31, 2013, we had the following contractual obligations.
+As of September 30, 2013, we had the following contractual obligations.
 On June 29, 2011, we entered into an agreement with our Manager pursuant to which our Manager is entitled to receive a management fee and the reimbursement of certain expenses.
-The management fee is calculated and payable quarterly in arrears in an amount equal to 1.50% of our stockholder's equity, per annum.
+The management fee is calculated and payable quarterly in arrears in an amount equal to 1.50% of our Stockholder's Equity, per annum.
+For purposes of calculating the management fee, "Stockholders' Equity" means the sum of the net proceeds from any issuances of equity securities (including preferred securities) since inception (allocated on a pro rata daily basis for such issuances during the fiscal quarter of any such issuance, and excluding any future equity issuance to the Manager), plus the Company's retained earnings at the end of such quarter (without taking into account any non-cash equity compensation expense or other non-cash items described below incurred in current or prior periods), less any amount that the Company pays for repurchases of its common stock, excluding any unrealized gains, losses or other non-cash items that have impacted stockholders' equity as reported in the Company's financial statements prepared in accordance with GAAP, regardless of whether such items are included in other comprehensive income or loss, or in net income, and excluding one-time events pursuant to changes in GAAP, and certain other non-cash charges after discussions between the Manager and the Company's independent directors and after approval by a majority of the Company's independent directors.
+Stockholders' Equity, for purposes of calculating the management fee, could be greater or less than the amount of stockholders' equity shown on the Company's financial statements.
 Our Manager uses the proceeds from its management fee in part to pay compensation to its officers and personnel, who, notwithstanding that certain of them also are our officers, receive no cash compensation directly from us.
 We are required to reimburse our Manager for operating expenses related to us incurred by our Manager, including certain salary expenses and other expenses relating to legal, accounting, due diligence and other services.
-For the three months ended March 31, 2013 and March 31, 2012 the Manager had incurred approximately \$1.3 million and \$0.9 million of reimbursable expenses, respectively.
-The Company has expensed into Other operating expenses \$1.3 million during the current quarter which will be paid to Manager.
-The Manager waived its right to receive the expense reimbursement of \$0.9 million for the quarter ended March 31, 2012.
-The Manager did not waive any expense reimbursements for the three months ended March 31, 2013.
+Of the \$2.8 million and \$7.8 million of Other operating expenses for the three and nine months ended September 30, 2013, respectively, the Company has expensed \$1.6 million and \$4.4 million, respectively, which will be paid to the Manager.
+Of the \$1.7 million and \$3.2 million of Other operating expenses for the three and nine months ended September 30, 2012, respectively, the Company has expensed \$0.8 million, respectively, which have been paid to the Manager.
+The Manager waived its right to receive the remaining expense reimbursement of \$0.4 million and \$2.2 million for the three and nine months ended September 30, 2012, respectively.
+The Manager did not waive any expense reimbursements for the three and nine months ended September 30, 2013.

-On July 6, 2011, we entered into (i) warrant agreements with the purchasers of units in the private placement, (ii) a restricted stock award agreement with our Manager under the Manager Equity Incentive Plan, pursuant to which the Manager received 40,250 shares of our common stock, and (iii) restricted stock award agreements with our independent directors under the Equity Incentive Plan, pursuant to which each of the independent directors received 1,500 shares of our common stock.
+On July 6, 2011, we entered into (i) warrant agreements with the purchasers of units in the private placement, (ii) a restricted stock award agreement with our Manager under the Manager Equity Incentive Plan, pursuant to which the Manager received 40,250 shares of our common stock, and (iii) restricted stock award agreements with our independent directors under the Equity Incentive Plan, pursuant to which each of the initial independent directors received 1,500 shares of our common stock.
+On June 1, 2013, we granted 500 shares of our common stock under the Equity Incentive Plan to our fifth independent director, who was elected at our 2013 Annual Meeting of Stockholders.
+These shares will vest on July 6, 2014.